aleguma/kronodroid/README.md

 I am working on improving the data set, adding more recent files, more data and API calls information.
 If you are interested, contact me.
 I can share original log files of the system calls and other extracted information with the APK.
 I can also share part of the APK files if you need them.

-Do not hesitate to contact me if you need raw files of the dataset (large size): alejandro.guerra@taltech.ee
+Do not hesitate to contact me if you need raw files of the dataset (large size): alejandro.guerra@nyu.edu